Twitter spam is a real no-no and totally frowned upon, but …

-While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social media networks and Twitter, in particular, hitting hard and often really does work.
+While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social media networks and Twitter, in particular, hitting hard and often really can work.

 Put simply, the more I Tweet my books, the more books I sell.
 A simple fact that proves that Twitter spam works.

 Twitter gives you a bit of latitude

 Perhaps this is because there is, first of all, an acceptance on Twitter that users are more likely to be selling something than on other social networks.

 It could also be because Twitter is so instant that no one notices the previous twenty tweets of Twitter spam that I had sent and only notice the one that they almost accidentally see on their timeline.